-These qualifications are not credit-based and so HE entry requirements should not make reference to 'credits'.
+These qualifications are not credit-based, so HE entry requirements should not make reference to 'credits'.

-The content is packaged differently and the unit titles are different from the unreformed qualifications.
-Therefore HE Providers, who wish to ask for a specific grade on certain content, will need to check on the new title for the unit containing that content
+The content is packaged differently, and the unit titles are different from the unreformed qualifications.
+Therefore HE providers, that wish to ask for a specific grade on certain content, will need to check on the new title for the unit containing that content.

 Students will usually take the Extended Diploma on its own.

 Those taking the Diploma will usually take it alongside another Level 3 qualification such as an A level, although some may take it on its own

 The Certificate, Extended Certificate, and Foundation Diploma will be taken alongside other Level 3 qualifications such as A levels.

 A very small number of students will be progressing to HE in 2017 with the smaller sizes (Certificate, Extended Certificate, or Foundation Diploma) of the phase 1 subject RQF BTEC Nationals.